 How Do I Know If My Drains Are Clogged?

-Some clogged drains are obvious, meaning you can see the clog’s effect on your drain’s ability to funnel water into the pipes.
+Some clogged drains are obvious.
 However, some clogs are harder to detect.
-For example, drains that drain just a bit slower than normal likely have a nascent clog somewhere in the drain.
-This precursor to a larger clog will continue to grow and accumulate debris that flows into your drains, such as hair, soap, or food particles.
-Once it grows large enough, the clog will completely prevent any water from flowing through your drain and into the sewer system.
+For example, slightly slow drain flow means there is a nascent clog somewhere in the drain.
+This precursor to a larger clog will continue to grow and accumulate debris.
+Once it grows large enough, the clog will completely prevent any water from flowing.
+Other signs of a clogged drain include:

 DIY Drain Cleaning

 Luckily, many drain clogs can be solved with a few little do-it-yourself projects.
-However, if several drains around your house are all clogged, this likely indicates you might have a blockage in your main sewer line, which needs to be resolved by a licensed Clearwater plumber.
+However, if several drains are clogged, this indicates you have a blockage in your main sewer line.
+This needs to be resolved by a licensed Clearwater plumber.
 However, if you have a simple clog in a bathroom sink, that is usually a fix you can manage independently.

 Step 1: Hot Water

 The best way to clear a slow drain is to pour boiling water down the drain.
-Many clogs are formed when fats and grease get stuck to the sides of pipes and start accumulating other gunk going down your drains.
-For example, many bathroom sink clogs are made up of soap, toothpaste, food particles, and human hair.
-By pouring hot water onto this kind of clog, you’re allowing the water’s temperature to superheat and melt the soap or toothpaste stuck to your pipes.
+Many clogs are formed when fats and grease get stuck to the sides of pipes.
+For example, many bathroom sink clogs are made up of soap, toothpaste, and food particles.
+Pouring hot water down your drain helps melt the soap or toothpaste stuck to your pipes.

 Step 2: Use a Plunger

-Plungers are the go-to solution for most clogs, whether your problematic drain is in the kitchen sink or the toilet.
+Classic drain unclogging tools like the plunger is the go-to solution for most clogs.
 Make sure you’re using the right plunger for the right drain; there are different types for different situations.
 Plungers create a vacuum that can dislodge anything stuck to the sides of your pipe.
 However, this solution won’t work if the clog is too stubborn.

 Step 3: Drain Snake

 If the hot water trick doesn’t work, your next step is a dirty but effective solution.
-Find an old wire hanger or buy an inexpensive drain snake from your local hardware store, and use this tool on the clogged drain.
-Drain snakes work by using a physical object to break up the clog, allowing some of it to travel further down the pipe and also allowing you to pull up as much of the clog as possible.
+You can purchase a drain snake from your local hardware store, and use this tool on the clogged drain.
+Drain snakes work by physically breaking up the clog.
+This allows some of the debris to travel further down the pipe while also pulling out some of the clog.
 Discard whatever you catch into the trash so it doesn’t contribute to another clog.

 Step 4: Call a Plumber for Drain Services Near You

-If these solutions don’t work, we recommend calling a plumber to provide sewer cleaning in Clearwater.
+If these solutions don’t work, we recommend calling a plumber for assistance.
 Stubborn clogs that can’t be solved with these simple DIY solutions might be too deep in your pipes for you to reach.
-Additionally, plumbers have the advantage of having hi-tech solutions to solve your clog that you might not have access to, such as hydro-jetting technology or video cameras for your pipes.
+Plumbers have hi-tech solutions to solve your clog that you might not have access to.
+They can utilize hydro-jetting technology and video cameras for your pipes.

 What Can I Pour Down a Drain to Unclog It?

 If you’re wondering why we don’t recommend your average, store-bought drain cleaner, there’s a good reason we don’t.
-Caustic drain cleaners work by using a combination of dangerous chemicals to burn their way through the clog.
-While this can be effective, the same drain cleaner can also eat through weaker pipes or your pipe lining, which can cause damage to your plumbing system.
+Caustic drain cleaners use dangerous chemicals to burn through the clog.
+While this can be effective, the drain cleaner can eat through weaker pipes.
+This can cause serious damage to your plumbing system.
 Additionally, these types of drain cleaners are dangerous to be around.
-Even the fumes can damage your eyes or lungs if you’re not careful, and if you get any on your skin, you need to wash the area immediately.
-In our opinion, using chemical drain cleaners is not worth the potential risk to yourself and your plumbing system.
+Even the fumes can damage your eyes or lungs if you’re not careful.
+If you get any on your skin, you need to wash the area immediately.
+Using chemical drain cleaners is not worth the risk to yourself and your plumbing system.

 Additionally, take any homemade drain cleaner with a grain of salt.
-There are many articles online that recommend using baking soda and vinegar to clear a stubborn drain.
-However, this can also be disastrous for your pipe if the chemical reaction creates such a strong force that it breaks a weakened plumbing system.
+There are many articles online that recommend using baking soda and vinegar to clear a clog.
+However, this can also be disastrous for your pipe.
+The chemical reaction can break a weakened plumbing system.